denog/denog.github.io/de/meetings/denog17/pc.md

 <img height="200px" src="/images/meetings/denog17/pc_tim_kleefass.jpg" />
 </td>
 <td style="vertical-align:top">
-Tim Kleefass started with DENOG2 conference and is engaged in the DENOG conference and meetup organisation since years.
+Tim started with DENOG2 conference and is engaged in the DENOG conference and meetup organisation since years.
 He's part of the PC since 2019 and since end of 2023 treasurer of the board.
 Besides being involved into Stuttgart-IX, his professional live brought him to BelWü, SWITCH, EXARING (waipu.tv), OneFiber Interconnect and since February 2024 as head of global network design to DE-CIX.
 </td>
 </tr>
 </table>